The concept of patronage returns is unique to credit unions and we are proud to offer it to our loyal members!

 There are special circumstances under which consideration will be given to a complete redemption of Surplus Shares:

-b) Upon closing all accounts, and repaying any outstanding loans to Crosstown Civic Credit Union.
+- Upon closing all accounts, and repaying any outstanding loans to Access Credit Union.

 All active members who receive paper statements will receive notice annually advising them of the details of the allocation of Surplus Shares.
-The Member Equity Plan and RRSP Surplus Shares also show on the regular consolidated statements of account.
+The Member Equity Plan will show on the regular consolidated statements of account.

 Your statement will detail your Member Rewards payout under the “CRB” line, which is defined as your Cash Rebate.
 This same acronym will be displayed in your account activity in online banking and on the mobile app.